Adosh74/Natours/docs/ERD-natours.md

 # ERD: Natours

-This document explores the design of Natours.
+This document explores the design of Natours project.

 ## Schema